Skip to content

 What is Retinol?

-Retinol is a gold standard, oil-soluble derivative of Vitamin A which just doesn’t work on the surface but goes deep into the layers of the skin & exfoliates from within by eliminating dead skin cells & bacterial growth which ultimately leads to the regeneration of fresh young cells & clean pores which helps tremendously in acne control.
+Retinol is a gold standard, oil-soluble derivative of Vitamin A which just doesn’t work on the surface but goes deep into the layers of the skin and exfoliates from within by eliminating dead skin cells and bacterial growth which ultimately leads to the regeneration of fresh young cells and clean pores which helps tremendously in acne control.

 What are the benefits of Retinol?

-• Retinol Boost Collagen & Elastin production by speeding cellular skin turnover.
+• Retinol boosts Collagen and Elastin production of the skin by speeding skin cell turnover to double.

-• Treats acne, acne scars & skin discoloration.
+• Treats acne, acne scars, and skin discoloration.

-• Works wonders for fine lines, wrinkles, sun damage & hyperpigmentation.
+• Works wonders for fine lines, wrinkles, sun damage, and hyperpigmentation.

-• In short, it helps really well with aging skin & is an effective treatment for acne!!
+• In short, it helps really well with aging skin and is the biggest hope for acne-prone skin.

 Picture of a girl with hyperpigmentation cure stages with regular usage of Retinol